Konami: Kojima Productions

-On 3 March 2015, Konami announced they would be shifting focus away from individual studios, notably Kojima Productions.
+On 3 March 2015, Konami announced it would be shifting focus away from individual studios, notably Kojima Productions.
 Internal sources claimed the restructure was due to a clash between Hideo Kojima and Konami.
 References to Kojima were soon stripped from marketing material, and Kojima's position as an executive vice president of Konami Digital Entertainment was removed from the company's official listing of executives.

 Later that year, Konami's legal department barred Kojima from accepting the award for Best Action-Adventure for his work on Metal Gear Solid V: The Phantom Pain at The Game Awards 2015.
 When announced during the event, the audience booed in disapproval of Konami's actions.
 Host Geoff Keighley expressed his disappointment in Konami's actions.
 After actor Kiefer Sutherland accepted the award in Kojima's stead, a choir sang "Quiet's Theme" from The Phantom Pain as a tribute to the absent Kojima.
 Kojima left Konami several days afterwards, re-opening Kojima Productions as an independent company.